lpmatos/algorithms/README.md

 ---

+## ➤ Contributing

+Contributions, issues and feature requests are welcome.
+Feel free to check issues page if you want to contribute.
+[Check the contributing guide](CONTRIBUTING.md).

+---

 ## ➤ License <a name = "license"></a>

 This project is distributed under the MIT License.
 See [LICENSE](LICENSE) file for more information.